hailstonem/cockpit-experiments/part2.md

     camera.getExposureTime() / 1000 + CAMERA_TIMEOUT,
 )
 ```
 Note here that we are specifying a 'handler', in this case an imager, that is reponsible for telling the camera to collect an image, not directly the camera.
+Also, we're not specifying a named camera here, just the first one that is active, which might be useful for situations with multiple cameras.

 #### Saving images:
-The MRC datasaver class works fine for saving multiple images to a file and should definitely be the default pick because it saves images with metadata, but if we want a bit more control over the saving process, this is difficult to do.
-I opted for just using imageio to save as tiff files, because they are super widely supported.
+The MRC datasaver class works fine for saving multiple images to a file and should definitely be the default pick because it saves images with metadata, but if we want a bit more control over the saving process, this is difficult to do using the datasaver class.
+I opted for just using imageio to save tiff files, because they are super widely supported and I'm used to dealing with them already.
 ```python
 filename = f"{self.saveBasePath}{fprefix}.tif"
 imageio.mimwrite(filename, imlist, format="tif")
 ```

-### Experiment dialog
+### Experiments
+Full experiments should define an action_table for proper hardware optimised data collection.
+I've not yet looked at doing this in detail, but there are a couple of useful features of Experiments I will detail here.

+#### Dialog
 If you run cockpit and click on "Single Site Experiment", a dialog box with various options will pop up, including a choice of experiment (that we will be making in a minute).
 There are relatively few other options here, but they are sufficient for simple experiments, and you could of course make your own if you're so inclined.

-### Experiment set up
+We can make our ImmediateModeExperiment show up here by registering it as an experiment:

+#### Experiment registration
-New experiments need to be registered in `cockpit\experiment\ExperimentRegistry`.
-Conveniently, there are also a number of experiments already there, so if for instance you want to make an experiment around creating a ZStack, it might be worth checking those out.
-Even more conveniently, if you've already made the ImmediateModeExperiment above, you can register it here, and not have to faff around with PyShell (although that is a useful fallback if it doesn't work!)
+New experiments need to be registered in `cockpit\experiment\ExperimentRegistry.py`.
+Conveniently, if you've already made the `ImmediateModeExperiment` above, you can register it here, and not have to faff around with PyShell (although that is a useful fallback if it doesn't work!)

 The actual registration is straightforward, you just need to import your module, and then add it to `registeredModules`.
-Note this list is the same ordering as found in the "Single Site Experiment", so if you want your experiment to be the default, put it at the top!
+Note this list is the same ordering as found in the "Single Site Experiment" dialog box, so if you want your experiment to be the default, put it at the top!

-Split into GUI Experiment
-vs. PyShell?
+#TODO Full experiment version